prakashapurv/Deep-Learning-Speech-Image-Video-/README.md

 model real valued MFCC data.
 Fine­tuning was performed using the labeled training data set from

 TIMIT corpus for optimizing the classification task.

+Run file gui_f.m and just enter the path of every file in the code